JfriisJ/xtts-streaming-server/converter/uploads/Big Data & Data Science Technologies.md

 ---

-### **5. Final Thoughts**
+## **Final Thoughts**

-Your project showcases the power of big data technologies in solving real-world problems.
+Project showcases the power of big data technologies in solving real-world problems.
 By focusing on modularity, scalability, and user needs, it lays a strong foundation for further innovation.
 The integration of tools like Spark and Kafka has demonstrated how modern platforms can handle both real-time and historical data efficiently.
 Despite challenges, the project has achieved significant milestones and holds great promise for future development.

 ---